imabot2/elephantizer/README.md

 ## TODO

-* ⚠ Once the user is logged, download settings and statistics ⚠
 * Do the arrows on Friconix for the progress results
 * Review the calculation of probas to enable the most frequently asked questions to be picked.
-* Add tooltips on results titles
 * There is a bug when calculating the accuracy => enter Egypte when the expected answer is Egypt => accuracy = 100%
 * Delete non confirmed users
 * Fix the bug in the menu with collapse: https://github.com/twbs/bootstrap/issues/39385
 * Add a button to show the last results in the menu
 * Fix bug when the user don't answer to any question
+* Fix bug on key press when exiting the menu the focus is not set on the overlay

 ## Done

+* ~~⚠ Once the user is logged, download settings and statistics ⚠~~
 * ~~Add a parameter in the settings for choosing the results animation duration~~
 * ~~Add `{ once: true}` in the event listener when all series are loaded~~
+* ~~Add tooltips on results titles~~